SciTopic: Enhancing Topic Discovery in Scientific Literature through Advanced LLM: Experiment

 \textbf{Topic-venue Consistency.} We compare the extracted keywords of each topic with the top venues of papers from that topic, as shown in Table~\ref{tab:keyword_venue}.
 For instance, \textit{Topic 2} features image, object, and segmentation, and most papers on this topic are published on CVPR and ICCV, which focus on computer vision; \textit{Topic 3} features user, social, and web, and most papers are from CIKM, KDD, and WWW, which focus on graph and web data mining.

 \textbf{Topic Evolution Dynamics.}

 To assess topic interpretability over time, we analyze the dynamics of \textit{Topic 2} (computer vision) and \textit{Topic 5} (information retrieval), as shown in Figure~\ref{fig:topic_trends_all}. \textit{Topic 2} shows marked growth after 2013, which reflects the rapid advancement of CNNs in the computer vision field after the breakthrough of AlexNet in 2012.
 And \textit{Topic 5} shows a clear peak around 2008-2012, followed by a gradual decline.
-This trend was likely associated with peak research interest in information retrieval during the rapid expansion of search engines such as Bing and Baidu, as well as ongoing innovation at Google.
+This trend was likely associated with peak research interest in information retrieval during the rapid expansion of search engines such as Google, Bing and Baidu.